 On-Premise vs. Cloud Archiving

-In on-premise deployment, data archiving appliances are located in an organization’s office.
-This deployment type is typical of large enterprises that have an IT infrastructure necessary to maintain and manage the solution.
+In on-premise deployment, email archiving appliances are located in an organization’s own data center.
+This deployment type is typical of large enterprises that have an IT infrastructure necessary to house, maintain and manage the solution.

 The advantages include:

 - the total control of the archiving process,

 As for the cost, on-premise solutions are paid per storage space and are considered a capital investment.

 Although large enterprises that prioritize oversight and security still advocate in-house archives, there has been a rapid rise of cloud-based email archiving solutions.
 With cloud archiving software, email and other company data is kept in the cloud environment, with the archiving services provider in charge of data security and availability.

 What Are the Advantages of Cloud Archiving Solutions?

 An obvious advantage is that there are no storage concerns or physical servers to be maintained.
 Cloud systems are priced based on the number of mailboxes to be archived and are paid as a fixed per-user monthly or yearly fee.

 But how do you know that a cloud solution is the right choice for your business?
 Here’s a quick checklist that you can use as guidance when exploring your options: